edwarddramirez/lobbying-market/README.md

 2. **Data Processing**: Execute analysis scripts to clean, preprocess, and analyze the collected data.

 3. **Data Modeling**: Utilize visualization scripts to create charts and graphs to visualize the relationships between lobbying expenditure, company assets, and stock prices.

+## Description of Directories

+- `data`: Unprocessed and completely processed versions of the data
+- `data_processing`: Contains notebooks and intermediate stages of the data
+- `data_modeling`: Contains correlation analysis and modelling attempts
+- `notes`: Contains reports and meeting notes
+- `junk`: Contains files that may be useful but do not contribute to the main results in the repo
+- `utils`: Contains useful modules or files

+**NOTE:** To run the files in the `data/LDA_data` and `data_processing/lobbying_eda` directories, move these directories to the main repo directory.
+Otherwise, the notebooks inside those directories must be modified to account for the fact that they are not in the main directory.

 ## Main Dependencies